Voice Connections

 End-to-End Encryption

-Since September 2024, Discord is migrating voice and video in private channels, voice channels, and streams to use end-to-end encryption (E2EE) through the DAVE protocol.
+Since September 2024, Discord has migrated voice and video in private channels, voice channels, and streams to use end-to-end encryption (E2EE) through the DAVE protocol.
 When any DAVE protocol is enabled for a call, the full contents of media frames sent and received by call participants are end-to-end encrypted.

 This section is a high-level overview of how to support Discord's audio & video end-to-end encryption (DAVE) protocol, centered around the Gateway opcodes necessary for the protocol.
 The most thorough documentation on the DAVE protocol is found in the protocol whitepaper.
 You may additionally be able to leverage or refer to Discord's open-source library libdave to assist your implementation.
 The exact format of the DAVE protocol opcodes is detailed in the opcodes section of the protocol whitepaper.